kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 ## Separating Cluster Owner and Application Owner Roles

-Often, it is useful to think of the Cluster Manager and Application Owner as separate roles with limited knowlege of each other.
+Often, it is useful to think of the Cluster Manager and Application Owner as separate roles with limited knowledge of each other.
 This separation of responsibilities may make sense in these scenarios: